 If you make between 100%-250% of the Federal Poverty Level there is a strong chance that you will want to pick up a Silver plan on the Marketplace.
 This is the only way to maximize your savings.
 Since your out-of-pocket costs will be lower (based on income), it’s very hard to go wrong.

 You won’t even have to pay back cost-sharing subsidies if your income increases.
 Read that line over-and-over again, with cost assistance taken into account this is one of the best value plans of any health insurance type.
 Essentially you’ll get the cost-sharing perks of a higher premium plan at near Medicaid prices.

 For those with higher incomes, a Silver plan can still be a smart buy as income can change throughout the year and in this instance, cost-sharing can be adjusted.
 Also, they are commonly HSA eligible which is a benefit to any taxpayer.

 High Deductible Silver Plans and Health Savings Accounts

-If you get a high deductible Silver health plan, Consider a Health Savings Account to pay for medical services tax free.
+If you get a high deductible Silver health plan, Consider a Health Savings Account to pay for medical services tax-free.
 Many Silver plans meet the deductible requirement.
-An Health Savings Account can even qualify you for more savings / prevent you from owing Tax Credits back if you earn a little more during the year.
+A Health Savings Account can even qualify you for more savings / prevent you from owing Tax Credits back if you earn a little more during the year.

-FACT: If you have a low income you can use an HSA reduce MAGI and thus to qualify for more subsidies, this gives you money to spend on care tax free, and at the same time gives you a better cost sharing rate and lower premium on your plan.
-Essentially you’ll know you are going to max out your HSA, so you’ll report a projected income of that much less, thus qualifying for more subsidies, as HSA’s are deducted form your MAGI.
+FACT: If you have a low income you can use an HSA to reduce MAGI and thus to qualify for more subsidies, this gives you money to spend on care tax-free, and at the same time gives you a better cost-sharing rate and lower premium on your plan.
+Essentially you’ll know you are going to max out your HSA, so you’ll report a projected income of that much less, thus qualifying for more subsidies, as HSA’s are deducted from your MAGI.
 Figuring out what that means can save you lots of money, so go ahead and click the in-text links and give it time to sink in.